mgoold/ds_work/README.md

 With this cycle in mind, I like to keep my hand in everything a bit: I work to improve not just my modelling but signal capture, pipeline processes, and reporting layer improvements that we use to improve company awareness.
 On which more later in these pages.

-OK, that actually wasn't much about me.
-Let's just assume that I like long walks on the beach, pets, entertainment that sends the right cultural signals, and some impressive, outgoing sporting activity.